fredrikatmainspringenergy/gqlclient/README.md

 ### GraphQL schema introspection

 gqlclient also supports fetching GraphQL schemas through GraphQL introspection.
-For instance, the following `glqintrospect` invocation will fetch the GraphQL schema of the `https://example.com/query` GraphQL endpoint:
+For instance, the following `gqlintrospect` invocation will fetch the GraphQL schema of the `https://example.com/query` GraphQL endpoint:

 ```sh